Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 # Summary

 In this step it's been clearly seen how powerful Meteor and Angular 2 are and how they become even more powerful when used together.
-With rather few line of codes, we were able to add full privacy to the Socially plus we've added a parties search.
+With rather few lines of code, we were able to add full privacy to the Socially plus we've added the parties search.

 Meanwhile, we've learned what is Publish-Subscribe mechanism in Meteor, how to query particular data from the database via server side and how important this mechanism is.